Blog

 There are various types of dressings available for different types of wounds, with the most common ones being:

-- Gauze Dressings help to absorb blood or fluid from a larger wound.
+• Gauze dressings are commonly used to absorb blood or wound exudate from larger or moderately draining wounds.
 They can also help cushion the wound and prevent friction.
 However, they may stick to the wound and cause pain or bleeding when removed.

 The selection of the right dressing depends on several factors, such as the type, size, location, and severity of your wound, the amount of blood or fluid that it produces, and your personal preference.
 You should consult your doctor or pharmacist for advice on the best dressing for your wound.